-Who is PM's special aide on Investment Muhammad Tahir Javed?
+Who is PM's special aide on investment Muhammad Tahir Javed?

-WASHINGTON/ISLAMABAD – Caretaker Prime Minister Anwar-ul-Haq Kakar has appointed a former donor and aide of Pakistan Tehreek-e-Insaaf (PTI) leader Imran Khan as his Special Assistant on Investment.
+WASHINGTON/ISLAMABAD – Caretaker Prime Minister Anwar-ul-Haq Kakar has appointed a former donor and aide of Pakistan Tehreek-e-Insaf (PTI) leader Imran Khan as his Special Assistant on Investment.

 The PM has approved the same perks and privileges as the minister of state for Muhammad Tahir Javed, who has donated money to and campaigned for Imran Khan and the PTI in the United States while he was Prime Minister.